bsdpunk/linosh/README.md

+#LINOSH HAS BEEN ROLLED INTO MY OTHER PROJECT TRASH https://github.com/bsdpunk/trash

 #What does linosh try to accomplish?

 There is already a linode shell, that is called lish.
 And their is a command line tool called the linode-cli.
 Linosh is a tool that aims to be very similiar to linode-cli and lish, but isn't complete yet.